Gold Prices Rally After Weak Jobs Report

 Continue Reading Below

-Gold for December delivery was recently up 0.5% at $1,329.00 a troy ounce on the Comex division of the New York Mercantile Exchange.
-Immediately following the report, the precious metal rose as high as $1,334.50 -- its highest level since September 2016.
+Gold for December delivery closed up 0.6% at $1,330.40 a troy ounce on the Comex division of the New York Mercantile Exchange, its highest close since September 2016.
+The precious metal had its best week since February, supported by geopolitical tensions and growing doubts about the Federal Reserve raising rates for a third time in 2017.

 Data released Friday showed the U.S. economy created 156,000 jobs in August, less than expected, while the unemployment rate ticked up to 4.4%.
-The weaker-than-expected report supported gold because many investors and analysts think soft economic data might make the Federal Reserve be more accommodative with monetary policy.
+The weaker-than-expected report supported gold because many investors and analysts think soft economic data might make the Fed be more accommodative with monetary policy.

 "The way the gold market is interpreting this is we're increasingly thinking that the Fed may not go another time in 2017," said Bart Melek, head of commodity strategy at TD Securities in Toronto.